drone/blog/content/post/drone-named-rookie-of-the-year.md

 ![open_source_rookie_of_the_year](/images/Rookie_Award_2014_HM.png)

 Today, Black Duck Software [announced](https://www.blackducksoftware.com/open-source-rookies) their annual Open Source Rookie of the Year awards.
 We’re very excited that [Drone](https://github.com/drone/drone) was awarded honorable mention.
-This award recognizes the top new open source projects of the past year and really highlights the strenght of the container ecosystem.
+This award recognizes the top new open source projects of the past year and really highlights the strength of the container ecosystem.
 Fellow recipients include [Kubernetes](https://github.com/googlecloudplatform/kubernetes), [cAdvisor](https://github.com/google/cadvisor) and [Fig](https://github.com/docker/fig).
 [Docker](https://github.com/docker/docker) was an award winner last year.

 Today's recognition is a reflection of the Drone community.
 This week we reached **100 contributors**.
 To date we've processed nearly **400 pull requests**.
 Drone is being used by startups, tech giants, and large corporations alike.
 This is a great way to kickoff what is sure to be an exciting year!